TeknooSoftware/east-foundation/README.md

 [![PHPStan](https://img.shields.io/badge/PHPStan-enabled-brightgreen.svg?style=flat)](https://github.com/phpstan/phpstan)

-East Foundation is a universal package to implement the [#east](http://blog.est.voyage/phpTour2015/) philosophy with any framework supporting PSR-11 or with Symfony 6.4+ : All public method of objects must return `$this` or a new instance of `$this`.
+East Foundation is a universal package to implement the [#east](http://blog.est.voyage/phpTour2015/) philosophy with any framework supporting `PSR 11`, `PSR 7` or with Symfony 6.4+ : All public method of objects must return `$this` or a new instance of `$this`.

-This bundle uses PSR7 requests and responses and do automatically the conversion from Symfony's requests and responses.
+This bundle uses `PSR 7` requests and responses and do automatically the conversion from Symfony's requests and responses.
 So your controllers and services can be independent of Symfony.
 This bundle reuse internally Symfony's components to manage routes and find controller to call.
 It is also designed to be used with other framework.